-Probably yes, eventually.
-But you can start by having it on the same machine because if you’re using Docker, the migration (when needed) will be easy.
+Probably yes, but you can start by having it on the same machine because the migration (when needed) will beeasy if you’re using Docker.

-You can host an in-memory database like Redis on the same server that you have your application.
+You can host an in-memory database like Redis on the server where you have your application.
 When your application outgrows this solution, it is very easy to switch to external services like AWS ElastiCache.

 Email delivery is hard.
 Outsourcing the problem is the most cost-effective solution.
-It’s not expensive and the saved time can be spent doing so many more valuable things.
-Not only you will get your emails delivered, but also you will get a lot of useful statistics.
+It’s not expensive and the saved time can be spent doing more valuable things.
+Not only will you have your emails delivered, but also get a lot of useful statistics.
 You will also avoid potential address/domain blacklisting in regards of spamming.
 Use external services, like SendGrid or Mailgun to send emails.

 Most startups need one or two web servers to handle all the traffic.
 But even if the web servers are fast, the data still needs to travel over the wires to the users.
 That’s why it is important to have a CDN which will help (almost automatically, without much configuration) to serve most of the content to a user based on their geographic location.
 This will also help your product survive attacks, like DDoS.
 Most common solutions include Cloudflare and AWS Cloudfront.

-This a a very wide topic.
-In the old days there was a log file (or files) stored on the server and accessed only by connecting to the server.
-Nowadays we have so many logging tools, that you can, and should, log pretty much everything.
-Having multiple different machines it is worth aggregating logs to some centralized tool in order to browse through them with ease, like PaperTrail, Logmatic or ELK Stack.
+This a very wide topic.
+In the old days, there was a log file (or files) stored on the server and accessed only by connecting to the server.
+Nowadays, we have so many logging tools that you can (and should) log pretty much everything.
+Having had multiple different machines, it is worth aggregating logs to some centralised tool in order to browse through them with ease like in PaperTrail, Logmatic or ELK Stack.

-The first thing is to know whether the users that are accessing a web application have any problems.
-A service like Rollbar can be very easily integrated into the application and catch and notify you whenever any errors occur.
+The first thing is to know whether the users that access a web application have any problems.
+A service like Rollbar can be easily integrated into the application and catch as well as notify you whenever errors occur.
 Adding an application analysis tool, like NewRelic, will help you to find bottlenecks within your application.

 It’s crucial not only to record your application’s logs but also server’s logs.
-Ideally, the service that aggregates all the logs, can also do automatic analysis of the data to notify you whenever unexpected events take place.
+Ideally, the service that aggregates all the logs can also do an automatic analysis of the data to notify you whenever unexpected events take place.

-Having a good logging infrastructure, will not only notify you about a potential or existing problem, but also greatly decrease the time needed to fix it.
+Having a good logging infrastructure will not only notify you about a potential or existing problem, but also considerably decrease the time needed to fix it.

-Having so many components may seem complicated at first, but in reality, for an experienced person, it can be implemented within 2 days (even within couple hours).
-Using many external tools isn’t necessarily more expensive than trying to do all those things yourself.
+Having so many components may seem complicated at first, but - in reality - for an experienced person, it can be implemented within 2 days (or even a couple of hours).
+Using many external tools isn’t necessarily more expensive than trying to do all the things yourself.